wpswings/points-and-rewards-for-woocommerce/readme.txt

 Yes, you can offer points on Signup by enabling the Signup points feature.
 To do this, go to your WordPress dashboard and navigate to WooCommerce > Points and Rewards > General.
 In the General tab, you’ll see the Signup section.
 Enable the checkbox that says “Enable Signup Points for Rewards” and enter the number of points you want to offer to customers on every unique sign-up.
 Save changes once you’re done and the customers will receive rewards for their signup.

 =How will customers get the benefit of the membership feature?= Admin can create the membership and set a specific number of points to join the membership.
-When a customer collects the set number of points, he/she can spend that amount of points to join the membership program.
+When a customer collects a set number of points, he/she can spend that amount of points to join the membership program.

 =Do customers receive an email notification about the reward points they have earned?= Yes.
 You can notify the customers about the transaction of their loyalty points through emails.
 There are different scenarios to notify customers of their points transactions.
 You can create a different subject line and message for every notification.
 The email will be sent to the registered email of the customer.